 The resort is based in the region of Tuscany on the Tyrrhenian Sea coast.
 The first mention of the town dates back to the 16th century.
 Back then it was a port used for shipping marble, mined in the nearby Appian Mountains.
 In the late 18th century, Leopold I ordered a fortress to be erected on the coast, designed to protect the population from sea raids.
 The modern name of Forte dei Marmi, “fortress of marble”, dates back to those times.

 This Italian town became a fashionable resort in the mid 20th century.
-First it was a favourite with Italian aristocrats, then with a} wealthy international clientele, including Russians.
+First, it was a favorite with Italian aristocrats, then with a} wealthy international clientele, including Russians.
 By 2000, Forte dei Marmi became a favourite vacation spot for Russian businessmen.
-They bought about 30 percent of the local properties giving Forte an affectionate name of “Fortochka” standing for the Russian “Vent pane” (a special small window pane for ventilation).
+They bought about 30 percent of the local properties giving Forte an affectionate name of “Fortochka” standing for the Russian “Vent pane” (a special small windowpane for ventilation).

 This is a totally serene family place.
 Nothing will disturb your peace on the beach – except countless sellers of fake Chanels and Birkins, Rolex and Patek Philippes.
 If any of your friends is wearing a new watch a trifle too often, ask her if she has recently been to Forte dei Marmi.
 But this is not the only thing people like about Forte.
 Bozhena Rynska, a journalist and a socialite, describes the love of Russians for this town in the following way: “First of all, this is a children’s resort where you can ride bikes.
 Whether you are a mighty oligarch or somebody much more discreet, everybody takes a bicycle here as their only mode of transportation.
 Tricycles for adults are one of Forte’s specialties.
 Very convenient: put your child into a basket and carry on in complete safety and have fun!